rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 done
 ```

-## Mirrored Classic Queue Features that require Changes in the Way the Queue is Used
+## <a id="mcq-changes-way-queue-is-used" class="anchor" href="#mcq-changes-way-queue-is-used">Mirrored Classic Queue Features that require Changes in the Way the Queue is Used</a>
 When one or more of the following features are used by mirrored classic queues, straightforward migration to quorum queues is not possible.
 The way the application interacts with a broker needs to be changed.
 This information explains how to find whether some of these features are being used in a running system, and what changes you must make for an easier migration.

 ### Priority Queues